 Read more about mitigating the risks of coronavirus in plant medicine ceremonies.

-Yes, tobacco can potentially be healthy.
-It can be used as a sacred plant teacher, and the risks can be minimized if it is used in moderation, preferably as a snuff or chew rather than smoked.
+As with many things in life, any potential health risks from tobacco can be minimized if it is used in moderation, especially when insufflated as a snuff or juice rather than smoked.

 We’re seeing a lot of interest in people seeking plant medicines to help protect themselves from the coronavirus.